emma627/bookList-vue-CRUD-app/README.md

 3.npm run serve

-Using json server to stock the data,
+--Using json server to stock the data,

 An CRUD application(Vue.js)